Undergraduate School: Hope College

 Why IU/Riley?
 I know it sounds cheesy, but it was the “feeling” after my interview day.
 I could genuinely feel a sense of family and comradery.
 I wanted to pick a place that was supportive yet had a well-rounded training experience.

 Undergraduate School: University of Notre Dame Medical School:Northwestern Feinberg School of Medicine Residency:Medical College of Wisconsin Hobbies:I read more (fun) books than most people would consider normal, and I also sometimes write things.
 In pre-pandemic times I also liked going to sporting events.
-Research/QI Interests: Palliative care/ethics
+Research/QI Interests: My research focuses on NICU end-of-life and bereavement practices, and experience of bereaved parents in the NICU.
+I am also interested in clinical ethics

 Why NICU?
 Hospital-based + continuity + wide range of acuity + deliveries + best patient population!